NyxBelle/health-costs-regression/README.md

 # 🏥 Linear Regression Health Costs Calculator

-This project is part of the **FreeCodeCamp Machine Learning Certification Challenge**.
+This project is part of the [freeCodeCamp Machine Learning with Python](https://www.freecodecamp.org/learn/machine-learning-with-python/) course.
 The objective is to build a machine learning model that predicts healthcare costs using various personal and demographic features.

 ## 🚀 Project Overview